We are continuing to prioritise health and safety and follow Government guidance, to operate our services as well as we can during the Covid pandemic.

-Planned works such as decoration works, roof and window renewals, and homes viewings will continue in line with Government guidelines, so long as it is safe to do so.
+Planned works such as decoration works, roof and window renewals, and homes viewings are being carried out in line with Government guidelines.

 Sales and lettings

 These services are continuing.
 Our sales and lettings teams have created virtual video tours of our new and empty homes for rent or sale, so that viewers can see around them without leaving home.
-We currently have virtual tours available for several different developments and we will be rolling out more in the future.
 See our website for more information about our new homes available as shared ownership.

 Supporting vulnerable, older and at-risk residents

-There is extra help out there for vulnerable, older and at-risk people, and we are able to advise you on what support is available, and how to access it.
+There is extra help available for vulnerable, older and at-risk people.
+We are able to advise you on what support is available, and how to access it.
 Contact us on 020 8354 5500 to find out more.

 We are also asking our communities to support each other and either offer help to a vulnerable or isolated neighbour, where it is safe to do so, or to let us know if you have particular concerns about someone in your community so that we can make contact.